Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 Try `:help quit` :sunny:

-[^1]: To what extend a keyboard only workflow is desireable is a topic for another post.
+[^1]: To what extend a keyboard only workflow is desirable is a topic for another post.
 [^2]: And more.
-I'll obmit those two words from now on, since that applies to basically everything in Vim.
+I'll omit those two words from now on, since that applies to basically everything in Vim.
 [^3]: Efficiently meaning not moving line by line with the arrow keys (or using the search to jump to a specific word - although that's a valid strategy sometimes).
 [^4]: Every sort of text with easily identifiable patterns.
 Definition: mine.
 [^5]: Using a plugin doesn't give you the full power of Vim (yet - see [Vim is not an IDE](#vim-is-not-an-ide)).
 At one point, you should probably try out the "real thing".
-[^6]: Similiar to the LSP mentioned, there is work being done on the [Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol/).
+[^6]: Similar to the LSP mentioned, there is work being done on the [Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol/).
 I won't recommend it yet (maybe never).
 We have IDEs with fantastic debugger support, just use them when appropriate.

 [vimlogo ressource link]: https://upload.wikimedia.org/wikipedia/commons/9/9f/Vimlogo.svg
 [vimlogo attribution link]: https://commons.wikimedia.org/wiki/File:Vimlogo.svg "User:D0ktorz, GPL &lt;http://www.gnu.org/licenses/gpl.html&gt;, via Wikimedia Commons"